abhinavdayal/DepthMask/Readme.md

 ## Trying on unseen data
 I tried it on 8 images that were not in our test/train dataset at all and some of them were very different from our dataset.
-Our group copllected these images.
+Our group collected these images.
 Below are the results.
 It is working well but can be improved (See conclusions).

 ![7](unseenim.jpg)
 ![8](unseenm.jpg)